-On the outbreak of the First World War Seeckt had reached the rank of lieutenant colonel and in 1915 was promoted to colonel.
+On the outbreak of the First World War Seeckt had reached the rank of lieutenant colonel and in January 1915 he was promoted to colonel.
 In May of that year he played an important role in planning the breakthrough of the Central Powers between Gorlice and Tarnov and the subsequent invasion of Serbia.
 In June 1916, he became chief of the General Staff of the Austro-Hungarian Army.
-The following year he became chief of staff to the Turkish Army in 1917.
+The following year he held the same post with the Turkish Army in 1917.
 He remained in the army and in 1919 succeeded General Paul von Hindenburg as chief of the General Staff.

 As a result of his willingness to put down the Beer Hall Putsch, Seeckt was described in a Nazi newspaper as a "pawn of sinister Jewish-Masonic elements."
 He was also accused of being under the influence of his Jewish wife.
 The government was pleased by Seeckt's loyalty and he was given responsibilty for security against domestic political dangers, especially the Hitler movement.
 He was dismissed from office in October 1926 after making several controversial decisions.
 This included offering a senior post to the son of the former Prince Wilhelm and issuing an order recognizing dueling among officers.

 In 1928 Seeckt published Thoughts of a Soldier (1928).
 In the book Seeckt questioned the value of huge conscript armies.
 He argued that it was technical science and tactical skill that would win the wars of the future.
 He predicted that "the whole future of warfare appears to me to lie in the employment of mobile armies, relatively small but of high quality, and rendered distinctly more effective by the addition of aircraft, and in the simultaneous mobilization of the whole forces, either to feed the attack or for home defence."

 Basil Liddell Hart explained Seeckt's ideas in his book, The Other Side of the Hill (1948): "The bulk of the nation's manpower would be better employed during peacetime in helping to expand the industry required to provide the professional army with an ample equipment of up-to-date weapons.
 The type of weapons must be settled well in advance, and arrangements for rapid mass production developed.
 At the same time a brief period of compulsory military training should be given to all fit young men in the country...
-Such a system would help to link the army with the people, and ensure national unity.
+Such a system would help to link the army with the people, and ensure national unity."